 Because the Texas Penal Code defines a DWI so broadly, this can be a strong point of contention in court.
 Many people do not know they can be charged with driving while intoxicated even if the reason they may be impaired is because they were taking a prescription drug properly.

 If the prosecution can prove impairment from any drug, even one being taken according to instructions given by a doctor, they may still be able to convict and even imprison someone for DWI.
 Being able to discuss your case with an experienced lawyer is necessary for anyone hoping to make informed decisions about any charge.
+If your case involves drugs, consulting with a drug possession lawyer can help ensure your rights are protected and provide defense strategies tailored to your situation.

 An experienced DWI defense attorney in Houston, Tx from Hochglaube & DeBorde can work with you to understand all the details of your situation, Our lawyers will collect many details from you, including details like what and when you ate, to when you last slept, in order to provide you with a vigorous defense.
 Our team is meticulous about gathering all that is needed to do everything possible to protect your reputation and secure your freedom.